RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Goal

-The user can view the movie details
+The visitor can view the movie details

 ### Preconditions
-- The user has accessed the application page and view the movie list
+- The visitor has accessed the application page and view the movie list

 ### Main success scenario
-1. The user click on one movie
+1. The visitor click on one movie
 2. The system fetch the movie details from the API
 3. The system display the movie details